 Employee Appeals Information

-Employees may formally appeal an accommodation denial or modification.
-To do so, the appellant must address in writing one or more of the following bases for appeal to the ADA Coordinator:
+Current employees (“appellant”) must address in writing one or more of the following bases for their appeal to the ADA Coordinator:

-- Identify the facts in the record that do not support the accommodation denial and explain why those facts warrant a different outcome.
+- Identify the facts in the record that do not support the accommodation denial or modification and explain why those facts warrant a different outcome.

 - Identify new facts that were not known and could not have been discovered during the interactive process and state how these new facts would change the analysis and decision.

-- Identify how the denial was based on factors proscribed by state or federal law.
+- Identify how the denial or modification was based on factors proscribed by state or federal law.

 The appellant must also identify any other internal university appeals, grievances or complaints that have been filed related to the same facts.